Phonics

 Every week children will be encouraged to select a book to read for pleasure and share with and adult.
 This is for the purposes of developing their comprehension skills and ensuring children and adults have an enjoyable and rich reading experience together.
 Many of these books are taken from the ‘Top 30 books’ for each year group and other books they will know and love.

-When children are ready and blending words independently, they will start to bring home decodable RWI books matched to their current reading level.
+When children are ready and blending words independently, they will start to bring home decodable ELS books matched to their current reading level.
 We make sure that pupils read books that are closely matched to their increasing knowledge of phonics and the common exception words.
 This is so that, early on, they experience success and gain confidence that they are readers.
 Re-reading and discussing these books with the teacher supports their increasingly fluent decoding.

 Assessment of Phonics: